 Google can block millions of Adult Sites using Google’s SafeSearch technology that helps to block adult sites automatically.
 You can take advantage of this Safe Search Technology with Google WiFi by turning on Site Blocking.

 Go ahead to Google WiFi App > Settings Tab > Family WiFi > Site Blocking > Select the Group > Turn on Site Blocking for Each Label.
-If you want to get more powerful sie blocking, you can use OpenDNS and change the Google WiFi DNS to Open DNS Server IP number (22.214.171.124 and 126.96.36.199 for IPv4 access).
+If you want to get more powerful sie blocking, you can use OpenDNS and change the Google WiFi DNS to Open DNS Server IP number (220.127.116.11 and 18.104.22.168 for IPv4 access).
 Please see the exclusive article for Google WiFi users to Block Websites on Google WiFi Router.

-When you want to control Kids online time, you can group them and set a schedule for Internet usage.
-You can set the time for each label and schedule to turn off internet automatically.
+When you want to control Kids’ online time, you can group them and set a schedule for Internet usage.
+You can set the time for each label and schedule to turn off the internet automatically.

 Open Google WiFi App > Settings Tab > Family WiFi > Scheduels > Select Label/Group > Set On/Off Time for WiFi.

-Sometimes we forget the WiFi password that we set for WiFi network.
-Google allows viewing your WiFi password direct from the app.
-You can see WiFi password from Google WiFi > Settings Tab > Show Password.
+Sometimes we forget the WiFi password that we set for the WiFi network.
+Google allows viewing your WiFi password directly from the app.
+You can see the WiFi password from Google WiFi > Settings Tab > Show Password.

 You can share the password with your family member or colleague using the chat app or any other sharing platform from Android or iPhone.
 This is pretty easy.
 Keep in mind; the password is sharing in plain text.
 It is not encrypted or masked, and we encourage to use the latest feature of iOS to share WiFi password to keep security.

-You can add multiple network managers to control your WiFi.
-WGne you want to allow your spouse to control Kids online time, this is a trouble-free, easy solution.
+You can add multiple network managers to control your WiFi. when you want to allow your spouse to control Kids’ online time, this is a trouble-free, easy solution.
 Open Google WiFi App > Settings Tab > Network & General > Managers > Tap Right Bottom Corner > Enter the Name/Email.
-Google will pick the name and email address from your contact list to add as Network manager.
+Google will pick the name and email address from your contact list to add as a Network manager.